MarkusSifft/SignalSnap/README.md

 * Errors of spectral values are automatically calculated ([beginners example](Examples/Calculating%20Spectra%20from%20Numpy%20Array.ipynb), [example](Examples/Higher-Order%20Example:%20Mixing%20of%20Gaussian%20Noise.ipynb))
 * Support for just-in-time import from hdf data (dataset does not have to fit in RAM) ([example](Examples/Calculating%20Polyspectra%20from%20Measurement.ipynb))
 * Functions for conversion of Numpy array to hdf data is also provided ([example](Examples/Conversion%20of%20CSV%20to%20h5.ipynb))
-* Functions for storing and loading calculated data together with metadata ([example](Examples/Storing%20and%20Loading%20Spectra.ipynb))
+* Functions for storing and loading calculated spectra together with metadata ([example](Examples/Storing%20and%20Loading%20Spectra.ipynb))
 * Correlations between two time series can be calculated ([example](Examples/Correlations%20Between%20Two%20Time%20Series.ipynb))
 * All calculation can be performed on GPU (NVidia and AMD) (see Arrayfire) ([example](Examples/Comparing%20CPU%20to%20GPU.ipynb))
-* Advanced plotting options for two-dimensional higher-order spectra
+* Advanced plotting options for two-dimensional higher-order spectra (as seen in most examples)
-* Usage of unbiased estimators for higher-order cumulants (see Literature)
+* Usage of unbiased estimators for higher-order cumulants (see Literature below)
-* Efficient implementation of the confined Gaussian window for an optimal RMS time-bandwidth product (see Literature)
+* Efficient implementation of the confined Gaussian window for an optimal RMS time-bandwidth product (see Literature below)
 * Special functions for the verification of the stationarity of a signal ([example](Examples/Testing%20the%20Stationarity%20of%20a%20Signal.ipynb))

 ## Installation